-For example, the ninth-grade general education curriculum addresses ancient civilizations. and Ms. Jubb discuss ways in which some civilizations used urns to tell stories; students then construct their own urns.
+For example, the ninth-grade general education curriculum addresses ancient civilizations.
+As part of this unit, Ms. Conway and Ms. Jubb discuss ways in which some civilizations used urns to tell stories; students then construct their own urns.
 During a unit on the Statue of Liberty, the teachers read a book about the monument to their students and ask general comprehension questions to facilitate discussion.
 Again, students complete art projects that incorporate the Statue of Liberty theme.